EdDataScienceEES/tutorial-EllieBestington/index.md

 So for our output, it means out percentage change is __+1.2%__ (as if we take our original value and mulitply it by 1.012, it would increase by 1.2%).

 If we plot the all the data, ignoring species and site, this is what we get.
-Looks like our line would interceot at 5.56 and increases by 1.2% per year.
+Looks like our line would intercept at 5.56 and increases by 1.2% per year.

 ![all data plot](https://github.com/user-attachments/assets/d20f6f80-1284-4a31-87f1-989c040917a6)